Checklist for canceling all Morris Classes

 - Request a tuition refund, if applicable.

 - If you are leaving the University for medical or military reasons or for academic dismissal/suspension, you may be entitled to a partial or, in rare cases, a full tuition refund.
 See the instructions on the Tuition Refund Appeal form.
 You must provide third party documentation supporting your appeal.
-If you are leaving for military reasons, please refer to the Active Military Duty Cancellation Policy.

 - Cancel your on-campus housing contract.